MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 ## Argument 3: GD10 deserves an exception because of the context it uses the stolen parts in

 This is one of the better arguments I've seen.
-And I can see myself agreeing with it, but it has some fatal flaws.
+And I can almost see myself agreeing with it, but it has some fatal flaws.

 Unlike Natural Disaster, GD10 uses its stolen parts in a different context.
 In GD10's case, it uses the stolen parts in a montage of popular community levels.

 If this is a rule, however, then that means all "montage levels" should be rated.
 And perhaps that's a good thing.
 I won't say whether it is or isn't.
 All I'm saying is that no matter the rules, they should apply to all levels, not just GD10.
+If you believe that GD10 should be rated, then you should also believe that all "montage levels" should be rated.

 However, this enacts a very weird list of exceptions.
 The way I see it, if your rule needs to list exceptions, then it's not a great rule.